imbaggaarm/zshrc-auto-sync/README.md

 # ZSH Run Configuration Auto Sync
-This repository will help you to ultilize `fswatch` and `launchd` in order to get your ZSH run configuration (.zshrc) synced with git remote repository automatically.
+This repository will help you to utilize `fswatch` and `launchd` in order to get your ZSH run configuration (.zshrc) synced with the git remote repository automatically.

-## Simple setup
+## Quick Start
 Follow these steps to automatically sync your `.zshrc` with the remote repository.

 1. **Install required tools**